 Once you have gathered the information in your Assessment, the next step is Alignment.
 In the FD/Forbes Insights Strategic Initiatives Study, respondents said strategies fail due to a lack of understanding and follow-through by the organization and its employees.
 Nearly 50% reported that employees - including senior management down to front-line workers - are the least convinced of the viability of strategic initiatives.
-One-fifth of respondents believe initiatives fail due to a lack of buyin and understanding from key stakeholders.
-Of those, nearly half say these stakeholders are employees, including senior management, middle management and front-line employees.
+One-fifth of respondents believe initiatives fail due to a lack of buy-in and understanding from key stakeholders.